Table of Contents

 Irrigation and Hydraulic Engineering

-- Facilitated transportation of goods and people across the empire's waterway network.
+- Facilitated commerce: Canals and waterways enhanced transportation of goods and people within the empire.

-The Tonle Sap Lake is a geographical anomaly that had a profound impact on Khmer prosperity.
-During the dry season, the lake is relatively small, covering around 2,700 square kilometers.
-But when the Mekong River swells in the monsoon, the river's flow reverses, pushing water back into the lake.
-This phenomenon causes the lake to expand to over 16,000 square kilometers, creating an immense floodplain ecosystem.
+Tonle Sap Lake presents one of the most remarkable hydrological phenomena in the world and was central to the Khmer Empire’s prosperity.
+During the dry season, the lake covers about 2,700 square kilometers.
+However, when the Mekong River swells during the monsoon, the river’s flow reverses direction, pushing water back into the lake and causing its area to expand dramatically to over 16,000 square kilometers.
+This seasonal flood pulse transforms the region into an enormous floodplain ecosystem.

 Fisheries and Food Security